espaces-marx/ai-radicals/guide_en.md

 Ex: *"Following the installation of the Lecornu government (**do some research on this**), discuss the possible options for bringing it down as quickly as possible."*

 If the subject is sensitive (for example, a blocking action), it is safer not to use artificial intelligence online.
 Various promises are made about data anonymity, but unless AI is used locally, no real guarantees are possible.
-Companies that distribute AI applications may be required by governments to share their data; even without this, they are run by capitalists, who themselves have political interests; and there may also simply be a data leak, as a result of hacking or an accident.
+Companies that distribute AI applications may be required by governments to share their data; they are also run by capitalists, who themselves have political interests.
+Lastly, there may also simply be a data leak, as a result of hacking or an accident.

 **3. Who is the target audience of the text, and what is the best way to reach them?**